Please be sure to Email

 This is highly recommended.

-Notions & Supplies - Scissors for cutting
+Notions & Supplies - Scissors for cutting fabric

-closure or magnet closures (optional), brown kraft
+or magnet closures (optional), brown kraft paper or

-(you can even use a grocery sack!)
+use a grocery sack!)

 2.- CREATE THE PATTERN PIECES